 - Accor Live Limitless (2:1)

-For a full list of partners and transfer rates, you can read more about it here.
+For a full list of partners and transfer rates, check out our Capital One transfer partners guide.
 See more about Capital One transfer times here.

 Capital One miles now transfer to 15 airlines.
 And, after all of the improvements this year, transfers to 13 of these airlines are at a 1:1 ratio.
 Just remember that you won't be able to transfer to JetBlue TrueBlue after October 24, 2021.